-The proposed development area is located in the townland of Laughanstown, Dublin 18, within the Cherrywood Strategic Development Zone.
-The Loughlinstown River runs north-south to the immediate east of the proposed development area.
-The northern boundary of the site is formed by the townland boundary between Laughanstown to the south and Brenanstown to the north.
-The proposed development area lies partially within the zone of archaeological potential for an 18th century military camp (DU026-127) that extends to the south.
-There are a further 21 archaeological sites within 600m of the proposed development area, including one redundant record.
-In addition, Tully Church (DU026-023001), the zone of archaeological potential for which extends to within 408m of the proposed development area, is also a National Monument in State Care (Nat.
+The proposed development area is located in Laughanstown townland, within the parish of Tully and barony of Rathdown, within the Cherrywood SDZ, Dublin 18.
+There are 25 archaeological sites within a 500m radius of the proposed development, including one redundant record.
+The zone of archaeological potential for an 18th century military camp (DU026-127) is partially located within the eastern portion of the proposed development area.
+Tully Church (DU026-023001), the zone of archaeological potential for which extends to within 247m of the proposed development area, is also a National Monument in State Care (Nat.
 Mon.
 225).
+Brennanstown Portal Tomb (DU026-007), located c.
+462m to the northwest is also a National Monument (Nat.
+Mon.
+291).